 How long does it take to pay off student loans?

-The time required to pay off student loans depends on various factors such as the amount borrowed, interest rates, payment amounts made each month, and any changes in income over time.
+The time required to pay off student loans depends on various factors, such as the amount borrowed, interest rates, monthly payment amounts, and any changes in income over time.
 Generally, most borrowers take 10-20 years to repay their student loans fully.

 Can I deduct my student loan interest from my taxes?